ItsBenign-Pavan/Azure-SOC-simulation-project/15-Attack-Simulations/02-Reverse-Shell-C2-Callback-Simulation-Detection/README.md

 ---

-# Step 4 — Attacker Listener Setup
+# 🐧 Step 4 — Attacker Listener Setup

-A fake C2 listener was started on the Linux attacker VM using Netcat.
+The Linux VM was configured to behave like attacker-controlled C2 infrastructure using Netcat.

-## Command
+## Command Used

 ```bash
 nc -lvnp 4444